Communist Party of Greece: 1942 to Liberation

-On 16 February 1942, the Greek People's Liberation Army (ELAS) was founded in a small kiosk in Fthiotida and by 1943 it consisted of 50,000 members, both men and women, with 30,000 as reserve units in major cities.
+On 16 February 1942, the Greek People's Liberation Army (ELAS) was founded in a small kiosk in Phthiotis and by 1943 it consisted of 50,000 members, both men and women, with 30,000 as reserve units in major cities.
 The KKE played a prominent role in the organisation.
 By the end of the war, some 200,000 Greek citizens, both workers and peasants, had joined the ranks of KKE.
 KKE maintained its alliances with the EAM.
 Its main stated aim at this time was to form a united government with all parties that wanted to see Greece liberated from foreign powers.

 ELAS conflicted finally with the rest of the resistance organizations and armies (especially EDES and EKKA), accusing most of them of being traitors and collaborators of the Nazis.
 These were the first conflicts of the coming civil war.

 Nikos Zachariadis was imprisoned in Dachau; he was released in 1945 and returned to Greece as the elected general secretary of the KKE.
 During his imprisonment, Andreas Tsipas and Georgios Siantos served as party general secretaries.